caladin73/BE10/README.txt

 Database (mysql/mariahdb) may be created by the file worldsample.sql.

+To test it, please clone or download to a directory within reach of your local web server.
+Install the database, and start playing.

 Offered as is, no warranties, please read the licensing document.
 Please study release notes.